D3One/D3One/Events/ZeroNigts/Tesla Model S Bypass.md

 *   **Lack of Rolling Codes:** The key fob signal, once sniffed, could be replayed.
 Modern systems use cryptographic challenges and responses that change every time.
 *   **Insecure Diagnostic Interface:** The Gateway ECU's diagnostic port was accessible from the OBD-II bus and used a weak security algorithm for access control.
 This allowed attackers to send privileged commands.
 *   **Hardcoded Secrets/Routines:** The UDS Routine IDs and the algorithm for calculating the security access key were often hardcoded and identical across many vehicles, making them susceptible to reverse engineering.

-This challenge perfectly captures the essence of automotive hacking: mapping the network, reverse engineering proprietary protocols, and exploiting the trust between components that were never designed to be exposed to a malicious actor.